 - Scholarship opportunities to help make your degree more affordable.

 - A part-time option at the graduate level to support working students.

 The MSW program equips social work professionals for careers dedicated to improving the lives of others in a variety of settings, including advanced-level practitioners, clinicians, supervisors, and managers, as well as leadership roles in community and program development.
 A combination of rigorous coursework and internship opportunities provide the tools you will need to help others thrive.
 Full-time, part-time, and Advanced Standing options are available.

-Choose a specialization and emphasis to focus your studies:
+Choose a specialization and select elective courses to focus your studies:

 - Clinical Practice with Individuals and Families

 The social work major prepares students with knowledge, values, and skills for generalist social work professional practice in work with diverse individuals, families, groups, and communities, both locally and globally.

 Department Values and Cornerstones